DaarkDev/purecom/README.md

 We are trying to sort of "revamp" this project by making different distributions to fit the environment you are running.
-However, the exception to this is macOS because we do not plan to support because I'm sorry but if you code on any apple product you are (most likely) a soydev willing to buy any garbage product they produce.
+However, the exception to this is macOS because we do not plan to support it because I'm sorry but if you code on any apple product you are (most likely) a soydev willing to buy any garbage product they produce.
 Our new primary target platform will be the family of Linux operating